indivari/tictactoe/README.md

  1. Play with a friend
  2. Play with the computer
  3. Displays the number of times won by each player.
+ 4. Uses Min-Max game logic to determine the winner, while playing with the computer.

 ## Deployment